 Although hot spots and hot moments are important for understanding large-scale coupled carbon and nitrogen cycling, relatively few studies have incorporated hot spots and hot moments in numerical models, especially not in a 3D framework, thereby neglecting the potential effects of fluid mixing on the biogeochemistry.
-In this study, scientists from the Lawrence Berkeley National Laboratory integrated a complex biotic and abiotic reaction network into a high-resolution, three-dimensional subsurface reactive transport model to understand key processes that produce hot spots and hot moments of nitrogen in a floodplain environment.
+In this study, scientists from the Lawrence Berkeley National Laboratory integrated a complex biotic and abiotic reaction network into a high-resolution, 3D subsurface reactive transport model to understand key processes that produce hot spots and hot moments of nitrogen in a floodplain environment.
 The model was able to capture the significant hydrological and biogeochemical variability observed across the Rifle floodplain site.
 In particular, simulation results demonstrated that hot and cold moments of nitrogen did not coincide in different wells, in contrast to flow hydrographs.
 This has important implications for identifying nitrogen hot moments at other contaminated sites and/or mitigating risks associated with the persistence of nitrate in groundwater.
-Model simulations further demonstrated that nitrogen hot spots are both flow-related and microbially-driven in the Rifle floodplain.
+Model simulations further demonstrated that nitrogen hot spots are both flow related and microbially driven in the Rifle floodplain.
 Sensitivity analyses results indicated that the naturally reduced zones (NRZs) have a higher potential for nitrate removal than the non-NRZs for identical hydrological conditions.
-However, flow reversal leads to a reduction in nitrate removal (approximately 95% lower) in non-NRZs whereas the NRZ remains unaffected by the influx of the river water.
-This study demonstrates that chemolithoautotrophy, the microbial processes responsible for Fe+2 and S–2 oxidation, is primarily responsible for the removal of nitrate in the Rifle floodplain.
+However, flow reversal leads to a reduction in nitrate removal (approximately 95% lower) in non-NRZs, whereas the NRZ remains unaffected by the influx of the river water.
+This study demonstrates that chemolithoautotrophy, the microbial processes responsible for iron ion Fe+2 and sulfur ion S–2 oxidation, is primarily responsible for the removal of nitrate in the Rifle floodplain.

 Susan S. Hubbard

-Lawrence Berkeley National Lab
+Lawrence Berkeley National Laboratory

 Dwivedi, D., B. Arora, C.I.
 Steefel, B. Dafflon, and R. Versteeg.
 “Hot spots and hot moments of nitrogen in a riparian corridor.”
-Water Resources Research, 54, 205-222 (2018).
-DOI:10.1002/2017WR022346.
+Water Resources Research 54(1), 205–22 (2018).
+[DOI:10.1002/2017WR022346].

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER